| Gauntlet: Dark Legacy Online Strategy

 Unagamer-style-detached-two-floor-house-with-attached-double-car-hold-and-three-housekeepers.

 So if you don't like how things are, take a hike.
+Gauntlet plays like a free

 roaming shoot 'em up like Sinistar, but without a hyper-fast,